jido/Arcadam/Quirks.md

 # Quirks and differences

-Although the Arcadam syntax is superficially very similar to AsciiDoc with Markdown links, there are some important differences.
+Although Arcadam is superficially very similar to AsciiDoc with a Markdown-like syntax, there are some important differences.

 ## Links and macros